An official website of the United States government

 Union-related bonus.This is a payment to employees covered by a collective bargaining agreement upon signing a new labor contract or in lieu of a general wage increase.

 Management incentive bonus.
 This is a payment to managers or supervisors, rewarding them for their ability to direct the performance of a group of employees in their charge in the attainment of a specified goal.
 For example, a manager may receive a bonus for having the highest sales.

 Other bonus.
 This is a payment to employees that is not applicable to other listed nonproduction bonus categories.
 Examples are birthday bonuses and retirement bonuses.

 Some employers extend benefits to domestic partners, defined as two unrelated, unmarried adults who share the same household.
-In order to qualify for benefits, an employee may need to demonstrate that his or her eligible partner meets certain criteria set by the employer.
+In order to qualify for benefits, an employee may need to demonstrate that a partner meets certain criteria set by the employer.
 Employers may set their own criteria for what constitutes an eligible domestic partner.
-Benefits offered to domestic partners include health care plans and survivor benefits under defined benefit retirement plans.
+Benefits offered to domestic partners include healthcare plans and survivor benefits under defined benefit retirement plans.